ABOUT US CLASSES EVENTS NEWS & BRAGS RESOURCES

 Classes

-ACE regularly offers the following classes:
+ACE offers the following classes:

-Handle It Three Ways - Advanced - The focus of this class will be short sequences and different ways to handle opstacles using a variety of crosses and location side changes.
+Handling Strategy and Sequencing - Advanced - The focus of this class will be short sequences and different ways to handle opstacles using a variety of crosses and location side changes and discrimminations.
 Goal: Off-leash control and challenging the handler to understand how different crosses effect the dogs line.
+Prerequisite- Must complete Beginning Handling Strategy and Sequencing before registering for this class or by approval from the instructor.

 Introduction To Odor and Beginning Search Foundation - The focus of this class will be to introduce the dog to the odors used in AKC scentwork and to build drive in the dog for searching.
 We will be using food (dog treats) which you will need to bring with you.
 In this class, you, the handler will learn how to prepare and handle odor.
 You will not need to purchase odor - sweet birch (Betula Lenta) will be supplied.
 Eventually, if you wish to continue with scentwork, you will want to purchase your own scentwork kits.
 The dog will be introduced to odor using a combination of ‘It’s your choice’ selection and games that build value for searching.
 Later on in this class, we will introduce the container element.
 Even if you believe your dog is working at a level above the scope of this class, it is always a good idea to go back to these foundation exercises every now and then.
 The meeting location will be announced ahead of each class and will vary depending on the goals for that class.